Moody, Magnificent Acadia: 7 Night Travel Itinerary & Guide

 Back in your vehicle, continue on Acadia Park Loop Road.
 Turn off on Route 3, then begin to veer toward the coast.
 Drive past scenic Seal Harbor.
 Eventually, you will reach Northeast Harbor.
 Park in the lot by the marina.
 Explore the wharf before walking up the hill to the downtown area where you will find an array of interesting shops and cafes.
 There is a lovely, low-key pace to this area.

-Early afternoon head to Bar Harbor.
+Today, head to Bar Harbor.
 Park at the Town Pier.
 After exploring the waterfront, walk along the wharf by Agamont Park.
 The Bar Harbor Shore Path begins here.
 Treading on past the Bar Harbor Inn, round the point and enjoy the path for another .5 miles past cottages, inns, and the dramatic eastern shore.

 Next, discover downtown Bar Harbor.
 This thriving seaside town seems to always be hopping.
 You can eat, drink, shop - and then, do it all some more!
 There are great bakeries and coffee shops, bars, restaurants, souvenirs, and stores offering high quality wares.

 After shopping, head to Bridge Street.
 At the end of the road, at low tide, water from the bay disappears and there is a natural land bridge leading to Bar Island (part of the National Park).
 Cross to Bar Island and trek it's rocky perimeter or hike the hill for spectacular views of Bar Harbor.
-This hike is especially fun to do at sunset.
-TIP: Plan your day according to the tides.
-The land bridge can be crossed within 1.5 hours before/after low tide (or the area floods).
-Switch the Bar Harbor Shore Path walk and Bar Island hike as needed to accommodate the tides.

-Take the Acadia Park Loop Road to either Jordan Pond House or Wildwood Stables, and park.
+Take the Acadia Park Loop Road to either Jordan Pond House or Wildwood Stables.
 The area around Jordan Pond and Wildwood is crisscrossed by Acadia carriage roads, ponds, and National Forest.
-Pick your morning activity:
+From this area you can hike, e-bike, or take a horse drawn carriage ride on the Acadia carriage roads.

 Day 5: Day at Sea.
 Evening in Bar Harbor

 This morning get out on the water.
 There are tours for every taste and ability.
 You can ride on a lobster boat, spot seals, bird watch, see lighthouses, or set sail on a schooner.
 There are also kayaks and paddle boards for rent.
-If being on the water doesn't appeal to you there are train, trolley, and airplane tours.
+If being on the water doesn't appeal to you there are train, trolley, and airplane tour.

-Day 6: Road Trip to Schoodic Peninsula and Winter Harbor
+Day 6: Schoodic Peninsula and Winter Harbor

 On the way back to Mt.
 Desert Island, stop in the fishing village of Winter Harbor.
 Look back at Bar Harbor from the boat launch at Henry's Cove.
 There are few small shops, eateries, and a pretty little inn to visit.

 Day 7: Morning hike.
-Afternoon at Sand Beach-Acadia.
+Afternoon at Sand Beach Acadia

 Pack a picnic.
 Leave early for 1.4 mile (2.2 km) morning hike of the Great Head Trail.
 Following the perimeter of the Great Head peninsula, this moderate trail climbs past pink granite formations for terrific views of Otter Cliffs and Thunder Hole.
 Park in the Sand Beach lower parking lot.
-At the far eastern end of Sand Beach, look for stairs at the base of the trailhead.

 When you have finished your hike, enjoy Sand Beach.
 Find a spot at the end of the beach where the tidal pools gather in the shadow of the Beehive Mountain.